18F/health-tracking-course/collections/_rubric/id-high-2.md

 ### Questions

 1. The video explores four phases of HCD (above).
-Where have you seen this cycle in our own state's projects?
+Where have you seen this cycle in your own state's projects?
 2. The video shows a text-to-speech failure.
 What are other examples of times when users' needs were not considered in projects?
 3. At which point in the process do you think that empathy is the most critical?
 4. How do you know when enough iterations are done with user testing, feedback, and implementation?